Beci, Kosovo: History

 Beci is divided into two sections - Beci i Epër (Upper Beci) and Beci i Poshtëm (Lower Beci).
 In the cadastral documents of the Sanjak of Shkodra in 1485, the village is mentioned with the name Beçi.
+The inhabitants bore a mixture of Albanian, Christian and Slavic names.

+In the Ottoman register of 1582 the inhabitants bore majority Albanian names, indicating the village was historically inhabited by an Albanian population.

 Anthropology

 Beci is inhabited by a near-absolute majority of ethnic Albanians, and most of the inhabitants traditionally belonged to a single Albanian tribal brotherhood around 300 years ago - the Mërturi-Berisha.
 The village was traditionally divided into 4 neighbourhoods - the neighbourhoods of the Biblekët, Ndreajt, Salcët and Tetajt.
 The Muslim and Catholic Albanians here belong to the same brotherhood.
 There is also a family that hails from the Krasniqi tribe and one that hails from the Thaçi tribe.